tytydraco/yessleep/out/Im_quitting_porn_Its_not_what_you_think.md

 **FUCKING-A!**

 I had never had to make an account on a site like this before, I really felt like I was hitting a new low.
 I quickly punched in a username and password I'd never remember.
-I hated the idea of any kind of digital footprint on a site like this...
-Whatever, I'd delete the account after this video, I saw Vol. 10 and on were on my typical site.
-This was just a one time thing.
+I hated the idea of my digital footprint on a site like this...
+Whatever, I'd delete the account after this video, I saw Vol. 10 and onward were available on my typical site.
+This would just be a one time thing.

 Their terms & conditions may as well been *War & Peace;* it was so long.
 Scroll.
 Scroll.
 Accept.
 Date.
 Birth.
 Sign.
 Click.
 Done.

 *aannndd* finally.
 I hit play.

 The video started up.
-A young girl, probably early 20's, beautiful perfect skin, short bob-cut brunette hair with glistening hazel eyes sat on the edge of a dorm room bed (also a little thick in all the right places, my favorite).
+A young girl, probably early 20's, beautiful perfect skin, short bob-cut brunette hair with glistening hazel eyes sat on the edge of a dorm room bed (a little thick in all the right places too, my favorite).
 I took some relief that all this effort at least led to a winner.
 However, it was a bit strange that you could see her face, as that was a first for this series.
 Additionally, there was no 'Snapchat caption' on this video which I thought took away from the illusion that I came to love about this series.
 Oh well, I had entered my date of fucking birth to get here , I wasn't about to click off now.

 I began my routine as she did hers.